Tolkien Pleaded in Favour of King Finn. An Immortalized Royal Tragedy

 Habitation in the terp region of Ommelanden in the northeast of the Netherlands decreased strongly, as demonstrated by the archaeological excavation of the terp of Ezinge in the province of Groningen.
 The same is true for the terp region of north-western Germany.
 Both regions were probably less affected than the area of the province of Friesland during the fourth century.
 Archaeological research has shown habitation that continued on the terp of Fedderson in the region of Ostfriesland in the northwest of Germany, for example.

-The environment of western Frisia along the North Sea coast, which is more or less the present-day region of Kennemerland and the (former) islands of Texel and Wieringen, also deteriorated in the fourth century.
-This might be due to land loss caused by the North Sea moving east, combined with a period of drought and thus stronger dune formation, rendering the coastal zone useless for agriculture.
-This was also the case for the area further to the south between the mouth of the River Rhine and the mouth of the River Meuse.
-A significant decrease in population also occurred here in the fourth century, making it comparable to the salt marsh area in the north.
-However, habitation continued modestly along the North Sea coast, for example, as it did at Oosterbuurt near the town of Castricum, at Dorregeest near the town of Uitgeest, and close to the town of Schagen.
+The environment of western Frisia along the North Sea coast—roughly corresponding to the present-day region of Kennemerland and the former Wadden Sea islands of Texel and Wieringen—also deteriorated during the fourth century.
+This decline was likely caused by the North Sea gradually encroaching eastward, combined with a period of drought that intensified dune formation, rendering much of the coastal zone unsuitable for agriculture.
+A similar decline occurred further south, between the mouths of the Rivers Rhine and Meuse, where a significant population decrease in the fourth century made the area comparable to the northern salt marshes in terms of depopulation.
+Nevertheless, modest habitation persisted along parts of the North Sea coast, notably at Oosterbuurt near Castricum, Dorregeest near Uitgeest, and near Schagen.

-So, making the Frisians a cocktail of Old Celtic-Frisians (Frisii or Fresones), Old Saxons, Angles, Jutes, and southern Scandinavians, re-populating the coastal zone from the region of Flanders in Belgium in the south all the way to the River Weser in Germany in the north, including the lower central river lands in the Netherlands in the fifth century.
-Read our blog post Have a Frisians cocktail! to find out more about the origin of the Frisians.
+Thus, the Frisians emerged as a diverse blend of Old Celtic-Frisians (Frisii or Fresones), Old Saxons, Angles, Jutes, and southern Scandinavians, who repopulated the coastal zone stretching from the Flanders region in Belgium in the south to the River Weser in Germany in the north, including the lower central river lands of the Netherlands, during the fifth century.
+Read our blog post Have a Frisians cocktail!
+A rich composition to find out more about the origin of the Frisians.

-It is also the century when Frisia politically expanded all the way to Sincfala, the present south-western border of the Netherlands with Belgium.
-Additionally, it was the period that Frisia started wrestling with its, at the end too powerful, Frankish opponent in the south.
-This was a period of social and political change, which also resulted in increased soil depositions and grave gifts, especially of swords and other weaponry.
-This was an expression of the emphasis that was placed within the communities on warrior culture and communication with the world of the gods.
+The seventh century is also the century when Frisia politically expanded all the way to Sincfala, the present southwestern border of the Netherlands with Belgium.
+Additionally, it was during this period that Frisia began wrestling with its increasingly powerful Frankish opponent to the south.
+This was a time of social and political change, which also resulted in increased soil depositions and grave gifts, especially swords and other weaponry.
+These practices reflected the communities’ emphasis on warrior culture and their connection to the world of the gods.

-The Inconvenient Truth - It should be noted that the dispute, often named 'the inconvenient truth,' about the hiatus and origin of the Frisians during most of the fourth and early fifth centuries concerns mainly archaeologists and historians within the province of Friesland in the Netherlands.
-Archaeologist Pieter Boeles (1873-1961) from Assen in the province of Drenthe, who formulated this theory for the first time in 1951, was dismissed for being elitist and anti-Frisian (Betten 2018).
-Surprise, surprise, we hear you think.
-Yes, the study of history is, first of all, politics.
+The Inconvenient Truth — It should be noted that the dispute often referred to as ‘the inconvenient truth’—concerning the hiatus and origin of the Frisians during much of the fourth and early fifth centuries—mainly involves archaeologists and historians within the province of Friesland, in the Netherlands.
+Archaeologist Pieter Boeles (1873–1961) from the town of Assen, in the neighbouring province of Drenthe, first proposed this theory in 1951.
+However, he was dismissed as elitist and anti-Frisian (Betten 2018).
+Surprise, surprise, you might think.
+Indeed, the study of history is, above all, deeply intertwined with politics.

-Even if King Finn never existed, although -and with the support of Tolkien (Bliss 1982)- the odds are otherwise, he and his story were (and are) legendary in North Sea culture all the same.
-It became part of the new ancestral tales of the shaken-and-stirred peoples of the North Sea, following the turbulent Migration Period.
-Know, however, that this picture of massive shifts of peoples during the Migration Period has been nuanced by scholars.
-Nevertheless, the slaughter of King Finn was an event even before the Middle Ages had started.
-And it was well-known.
-Obviously, because the tale concerned both a king of a strong maritime confederacy of sea people, the Frisians, and the legendary future invader of Britain, Hengest (and Horsa).
+Even if King Finn never truly existed—though, with Tolkien’s support (Bliss 1982), the odds suggest otherwise—he and his story have remained legendary throughout North Sea culture.
+His tale became part of the ancestral legends of the shaken-and-stirred peoples of the North Sea, shaped by the turbulent Migration Period.
+It is important to note, however, that modern scholars have nuanced the traditional picture of massive population shifts during this era.
+Nonetheless, the slaughter of King Finn was an event that occurred even before the Middle Ages began—and it was widely known.
+This is unsurprising, as the story involved both the king of a powerful maritime confederacy of sea people, the Frisians, and the legendary future invaders of Britain, Hengest and Horsa.

 a sea tribe

-The Frisians were a people that had emerged during the Migration Period as the most prominent tribe dominating the North Sea with their ships, sails, nautical skills, cultural background, and goods.
-Trading and maintaining relationships, including between the British Isles, southern Scandinavia, and the Continent.
-Not for nothing, the word 'freight,' or in the Dutch language vracht, originates from the Old Frisian language.
-The North Sea, a sea that was named mare Fresicum all the way through the Early Middle Ages.
+The Frisians emerged during the Migration Period as the most prominent tribe dominating the North Sea through their ships, sails, nautical skills, cultural heritage, and trade goods.
+They established and maintained extensive trading networks connecting the British Isles, southern Scandinavia, and the Continent.
+Throughout the Early Middle Ages, the North Sea was even known as mare Fresicum—the Frisian Sea.

 At ipsi, cum navigarent circa Pictos, vastaverunt Orcades insulas, et venerunt et occupaverunt regiones plurimas ultra Mare Frenessicum usque ad confinium Pictorum.